makeabilitylab/physcomp/arduino/potentiometers.md

 Because, remember, our input pins measure **voltage** and there is no voltage difference across our potentiometer (because no current is flowing!).
 Here's an illustrative video of what's happening (and not happening) in our circuit:

 <iframe width="736" height="414" src="https://www.youtube.com/embed/dBbsce3KD44" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 This is a circuit simulation of Leg 1 of the potentiometer hooked to 5V and Leg 2 (wiper leg) hooked to A0.
 {: .fs-1 }

+Notice how the analog input voltage $$V_{A0}$$ to the microcontroller is always 5V?
+And, indeed, if you play with the Tinkercad circuits above, you'll note that the Serial console simply prints `1023` continuously (which translates to 5V).

 So, what do we do?
-We hook up all three potentiometer legs to form a voltage divider.
-Now, $$V_{out}$$ of the potentiometer's wiper leg equals V_{CC} \cdot \frac{R2}{R1 + R2}$$.
-So, we want to connect the wiper leg to the analog input pin of our Arduino:
+We hook up all three potentiometer legs to form a voltage divider: Leg 1 to $$V_{CC}$$ and Leg 2 to $$A0$$ but we'll also wire Leg 3 to $$GND$$.
+This will create a voltage difference across the potentiometer and cause current to flow (and a voltage divider network to emerge):

 ![Wiring diagram of a potentiometer hooked up to Arduino's analog input A0.
 Leg1 is hooked to GND, Leg2 to A0, and Leg3 to Vcc](assets/images/ArduinoUno_PotentiometerSimple_Tinkercad.png)
 Try this circuit+code out on [Tinkercad](https://www.tinkercad.com/things/7K7OLIUWCdj).
 {: .fs-1 }

+Now $$V_{A0}=V_{CC} \cdot \frac{R2}{R1 + R2}$$.

 And here's an illustrative video of what's happening in our circuit:

 <iframe width="736" height="414" src="https://www.youtube.com/embed/SEbXuKh52vc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Build it for real

+Once you get the potentiometer-based analog input working in Tinkercad, build the physical circuit and, to begin, copy the code from above.

 ## Exercises